zbenmo/yapy3c/docs/part_I.md

 old, new = 'Trump', 'Biden'
 ```

 Here the parentheses are implicit.
+Note that the tuple from the right hand side is **unpacked** into the two variables on the left hand side (*old* and *new*).

-Also, sometimes a function can return multiple values, and this can be done with returning a ‘dict’, or a ‘list’, but also sometimes as a tuple.
+A function may need to return multiple values, and this can be done by returning a ‘dict’, or a ‘list’, but also a tuple makes the most sense.

 ``` py
 for k, v in my_dict.items():